Types of laxatives

 Osmotic laxatives relieve occasional constipation by gently drawing water into the bowel.
 This provides softer stools and increases the frequency of bowel movements.

-Phillips'® offers a range of saline osmotic laxatives to provide comfortable, overnight relief of occasional constipation.
+Phillips'® offers a range of saline osmotic laxatives to provide comfortable, overnight relief from occasional constipation.
 These types of laxatives contain magnesium, a mineral salt that doesn't cause cramping like some stimulant laxatives.

-Phillips'® Stool Softener Liquid Gels offer gentle, cramp-free relief of occasional constipation without the use of harsh stimulants.
+Phillips'® Stool Softener Liquid Gels offer gentle, cramp-free relief from occasional constipation without the use of harsh stimulants.